A woman confidently holds a syringe in her hand

 Excessive alcohol consumption disrupts our body's internal balance, affecting hormone production, including insulin.
 As described above, alcohol impairs insulin’s effectiveness and compromises its ability to escort glucose into the cells efficiently.
 This leads to imbalances in blood sugar and contributes to insulin resistance.

-Here are a few of the adverse outcomes that occur as a result of insulin resistance.
+Here are eight of the adverse outcomes that occur as a result of insulin resistance, which can be ameliorated by increasing insulin sensitivity.

 Increased Risk of Type 2 Diabetes